suliluz/tecsen-technologies-api/README.md

 Arduino Application Programming Interface.
 Property of Tecsen Technologies.

 # Contents
--**SimplifiedFirmata** - Currently being maintained.
+**SimplifiedFirmata** - Currently being maintained.

--**Firmament** - Later project to be made.
+**Firmament** - Later project to be made.
 Upon development of this project the SimplifiedFirmata will be discontinued.

 Documentations of each project are in their respective folders.